vanda/DigitalLabels/README.md

 ## Objects and Digital Labels

 As many objects as possible have been ready-imported into the admin system.
 Portals and Digital Labels have been created in order to group these objects into screens for the gallery.
-If you click on the `Objects` link under the __Labels__ heading, you will see a list of objects, and columns containing some summary information and a link to which _Digtital Label_ or _Portal_ the object belongs.
+If you click on the `Objects` link under the __Labels__ heading, you will see a list of objects, and columns containing some summary information and a link to which _Digital Label_ or _Portal_ the object belongs.

 Click the object image thumbnail or object number to edit the object details.
 These details have been pre-populated from the Search the Collections API.
 We have also downloaded all available images from VADAR and any previous label text that was available.